jaggy/jag.gy.bak/entries/04-building-my-site-with-vuepress.md

 ---
+id: 4
 title: Building my site with Vuepress
 date: 2019-11-17 12:50:48
 is_published: true
 ---

 > Wow.
-I rework my site more than I write entries.
+I rework my site more than I write actual content.

 I usually go for a CMS but `markdown-it`, the markdown parser Vuepress uses, has an extensive plugin gallery that solves a lot of what I need.